szrlee/szrlee.github.io/content/publication/li-2024-scaling/index.md

 # Summary.
 An optional shortened abstract.
 summary: We prove HyperAgent closes a theoretical gap in scalable exploration.
-Further, GPT-HyperAgent addresses challenges in human-Al interplay for automated content moderation with human feedback.
+Further, GPT-HyperAgent addresses risk and efficiency challenges in human-Al interplay for automated content moderation with human feedback.

 tags:
   - agent